microsoft/playwright/docs-src/api-body.md

 ## async method: BrowserContext.exposeBinding

 The method adds a function called `name` on the `window` object of every frame in every page in the context.
-When called, the function executes `playwrightBinding` in Node.js and returns a [Promise] which resolves to the return value of `playwrightBinding`.
+When called, the function executes `playwrightBinding` and returns a [Promise] which resolves to the return value of `playwrightBinding`.
 If the `playwrightBinding` returns a [Promise], it will be awaited.

 The first argument of the `playwrightBinding` function contains information about the caller: `{ browserContext: